wilfredoha/DevOps-Projects/13 - ANSIBLE REFACTORING AND STATIC ASSIGNMENTS (IMPORTS AND ROLES)/README.md

 There are two ways how you can create this folder structure:

-- Use an Ansible utility called ansible-galaxy inside ansible-config-mgt/roles directory (you need to create roles directory upfront)
+- Use an Ansible utility called ansible-galaxy inside ansible-config-artifact/roles directory (you need to create roles directory upfront)

 ```
-mkdir roles
+mkdir /home/ubuntu/ansible-config-artifact/roles
-cd roles
+cd /home/ubuntu/ansible-config-artifact/roles
 ansible-galaxy init webserver
 ```

 3. Create the directory/files structure manually

-Note: You can choose either way, but since you store all your codes in GitHub, it is recommended to create folders and files there rather than locally on Jenkins-Ansible server.
+>Note: You can choose either way, but since you store all your codes in GitHub, it is recommended to create folders and files there rather than locally on Jenkins-Ansible server.

 The entire folder structure should look like below, but if you create it manually – you can skip creating tests, files, and vars or remove them if you used ansible-galaxy